 The wrist flick is one of the more natural parts of the game for most people, a lightning fast flick of the wrist to set the ball rocketing down the table

-As you become more adept at the game, you will realise that with a flick of the wrist, you can send the ball moving as fast as you did when spinning the player.
+As you become more adept at the game, you realise that with a flick of the wrist, you can send the ball moving as fast as you did when spinning the player.
 But now with a lot more control.
 Control of where the ball goes and what angle your players are standing.

 Rotate your hand as quick as you can to hit the ball, trying to “snap” the player to get the most potent flick that you can

-RodsEach rod in the game is meant for different purposes, knowing and using each rod for its best purpose will help you achieve your goal of becoming a great player
+Each rod in the game is meant for different purposes, knowing and using each rod for its best purpose will help you achieve your goal of becoming a skilled player.

 These rods are to block your opponent’s shots and capture the ball.
-Once you have possession of the ball, you need to try to pass it up to the forward rods
+Once you have possession of the ball, you need to pass it up to the forward rods.

 The midfield rod is usually used to pass to the attacking rod or to shoot at the goal.
-This rod is not as good at shooting from, there are still a lot of men in front of you, and so you should try to learn to pass to the attacking front row
+This rod is not as good at shooting from, there are still a lot of men in front of you, and so try to learn to pass to the attacking front row.

-AttackingThis rod is only used to shoot at our opponent’s goal, there are not a lot of men in front of you now, and this is the best place to try to score from
+This rod is only used to shoot at our opponent’s goal.
+There are not a lot of men in front of you now, and this is the best place to score from.

 This means basically getting the ball and keeping the ball by passing it to your other players.
 This is not so easy on damaged tables where the ball can change direction off any dents or obstacles.
 If you have a table like this, it may be worth considering getting the playing surface changed.

-However you will not always have a perfect table, so if you can learn to play on an older type table with dings and dents in, it will be a skill that comes in useful.
+However, you will not always have a perfect table, so if you can learn to play on an older type table with dings and dents in, it will be a skill that comes in useful.

 Gently taps the ball with the front of the player’s toe to trap the ball

 Similar to intercepting the ball, bring the player down by snapping the wrist to trap the ball with the player.
-This is more difficult than intercepting, especially when the ball is moving quickly
+This is more difficult than intercepting, especially when the ball is moving quickly.

 This is the art of being able to move the ball from player to player on the same rod.
 As you get better at this, you will be able to do it quickly and pass the ball to mem who have a better shot at the goal.